-Let dataToBeSigned be the hash of the transaction using the SIGHASH_ALL SIGHASH type.
-This excludes all of the scriptSig fields in the non-Zcash-specific parts of the transaction.
+Let dataToBeSigned be the hash of the transaction, not associated with an input, using the SIGHASH_ALL SIGHASH type.

 In order to ensure that a JoinSplit description is cryptographically bound to the transparent inputs and outputs corresponding to v{pub}^{new} and v{pub}^{old} , and to the other JoinSplit descriptions in the same transaction, an ephemeral JoinSplitSig key pair is generated for each transaction, and the dataToBeSigned is signed with the private signing key of this key pair.
 The corresponding public verification key is included in the transaction encoding as joinSplitPubKey.